FineRedMist/bg3_mod_epic6/README.md

 To handle choosing two ability scores, the root spell for granting the feats links to the ASI spell which is a container with children for choosing Strength, Dexterity, etc. Each of those is a container for choosing the second ability score to increase which is the final spell for applying the boosts.

-Unfortunately, spell containers can only be one level, it isn't implemented in Baldur's Gate 3 as a multilevel system.
+Unfortunately, spell containers can only be one level, it isn't implemented in Baldur's Gate 3 as a multilevel system (I don't know if this is a limitation of the UI, the spell system, or both).
 So attempting to select a child container spell results in being kicked out as it can't render the next level for the next set of children.

 ## Impasse